usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 4/Class Activity: Sprint Report Analysis.md

 **Sprint goals:**

-* Implement identity verification screen for healthcare providers
+* Implement identity verification screen for healthcare providers.
-* Integrate with legacy credential validation API
+* Integrate with legacy credential validation API.
-* Display confirmation to users after validation
+* Display confirmation to users after validation.

 **Summary of work completed:**

-* UI for verification screen completed and demoed
+* UI for verification screen completed and demoed.
-* API integration was planned but delayed due to missing credentials
+* API integration was planned but delayed due to missing credentials.
-* Confirmation screen implemented but lacks error messaging
+* Confirmation screen implemented but lacks error messaging.

 **Demo notes:**

-* Vendor demoed the UI screen, but the API call was mocked, not live
+* Vendor demoed the UI screen, but the API call was mocked, not live.
-* PO accepted the ticket based on visual completion
+* PO accepted the ticket based on visual completion.
-* Developer noted integration was "90% done" and would wrap next sprint
+* Developer noted integration was "90% done" and would wrap next sprint.

 **Risks and blockers:**

-* API access delay cited as external blocker
+* API access delay cited as external blocker.
-* COR was not informed prior to the demo that integration wasn’t functional
+* COR was not informed prior to the demo that integration wasn’t functional.
-* No documentation updated to reflect the gap
+* No documentation updated to reflect the gap.

 **Discussion questions:**